mahmoudshahin-it/KH-LocalEnvironmentPreparation/README-Kafka.md

 Note: Please change the directory to where the file resides.
 After running it, you can verify by executing docker ps.

-3- From inside the docker
+3- From inside the container
 Get inside the running container by executing ```docker exec -it $kafka /bin/sh  ```
 put the right value for $kafka (to have the container name)
 Note: All kafka sh files reside inside the container file system where you can create topics normally.